Orthic Consolidated – Reference

 Discrepancies

 Often a writer will explain a rule, then break it on the next page.
-I think that happens for a few reasons:’
+I think that happens for a few reasons:

 Don’t worry about it.
 The only true test of shorthand quality is whether the intended reader can read it at the intended time, for the intended purpose.
-(I strongly suggest you define that each time you pick up the pen.)
+(I strongly suggest you define those each time you pick up the pen.)

 Notation